Covariate Adjustment for the Win Odds: Application to Cardiovascular Outcomes Trials: Discussion

 \section{Discussion}

 We have demonstrated how the win odds can be adjusted for baseline covariates, potentially improving the efficiency of the estimator and increasing the power of associated statistical tests.
-Although methodology and theory originate from Vermeulen et al.\cite{VermeulenIncreasingThePower}, the connection to the win odds used in cardiovascular outcome trials with composite endpoints (in contrast to univariate numerical outcomes) is novel.
+Although methodology and theory originate from Vermeulen et al.,\cite{VermeulenIncreasingThePower} the connection to the win odds used in cardiovascular outcome trials with composite endpoints (in contrast to univariate numerical outcomes) is novel.
 When assessing the operating characteristics of the method through a simulation study, the focus was on the specific case of time-to-event data with composite endpoints.
-However, the method is completely agnostic to how a win is defined and more general endpoints and win/loss/tie rules are possible.
+However, the method is completely agnostic to how a win is defined, and more general endpoints and win/loss/tie rules are possible.
 Compared to the related literature, the method allows to perform covariate adjustment for the marginal effect (as opposed to the methods described by Dong et al.\cite{DongTheWinRatio} and Mao and Wang\cite{MaoProportionalWinFractions}) and allows for an arbitrary number of covariates (as opposed to the method described by Gasparyan et al.\cite{GasparyanAdjustedWinRatio}) including categorical variables.

-The method has attractive theoretical properties.
-It does not require that a conditional model including the covariates is correctly specified, but if it is, the estimator attains the semiparametric efficiency bound.
-Through the analysis of real and synthetic data, several important practical insights emerged: i) Adjusting for highly prognostic baseline covariates can indeed increase the precision of the estimator and the power of the test, but finding such covariates can be challenging. ii) The efficiency gains come at the cost of a slight type I error rate inflation for small sample sizes.
-In such cases, alternative procedures based on permutation tests may be appropriate.\citep{VermeulenIncreasingThePower} iii) When adjusting for a single numerical covariate, the method produces results that are very close to the alternative approach of Gasparyan et al.\cite{GasparyanAdjustedWinRatio}
+The method has attractive theoretical properties. {Although it uses a working model for the conditional probabilistic index, consistency and asymptotic normality of the resulting marginal estimator do not require this model to be correctly specified.} But if it is, the estimator attains the semiparametric efficiency bound.